Help Center for SaaS

 • Add a simple article rating widget (helpful / not helpful).
 Two clicks, high-value signal

-• Set up ticket deflection tracking: users who visited the help center and did not submit a ticket afterward.
-This is your ROI metric
+• Set up ticket deflection tracking: users who visited the help center and did not submit a ticket.
+This is the number your team cares about

 • Build a weekly dashboard with five core metrics.
 Teams without a dashboard rarely review performance consistently